Synonym(s)

 PathogenThis section has been translated automatically.

-Acarus siro var. hominis o.
-Sarcoptes scabiei hominis.
-See below Mites.
-Female scabies mites grow to 0.3-0.5 mm (males 0.21-0.29 mm) and are just visible as a black dot.
-Mating occurs on the surface of the skin.
+Acarus siro var. hominis or Sarcoptes scabiei var. hominis.
+S. u.
+Mites.
+Female scabies mites are 0.3-0.5 mm in size (males 0.21-0.29 mm) and are just visible to the naked eye as a black dot.
+Mating takes place on the surface of the skin.
 Male mites then die.
-Female mites dig tunnel-shaped tunnels in the stratum corneum and remain viable for about 30-60 days.
-Oxygen uptake by the mite occurs by diffusion over the skin surface.
-As a result, the mites penetrate only into the stratum corneum, rarely deeper.
-They lay 2-3 eggs per day, from which larvae hatch after 2-3 days.
+Female mites dig tunnel-shaped passages in the stratum corneum and remain viable for about 30-60 days.
+The mite absorbs oxygen by diffusion via the skin surface (so-called astigmate mites; from the Greek α-/a-, "without" and stigma, here: "tracheal opening").
+As a result, the mites only penetrate the stratum corneum, rarely deeper.
+They lay 2-3 eggs per day, from which the larvae hatch after 2-3 days.
 Scabies mites cannot survive outside the body for more than 48 hours.
-In immunocompetent patients, the number of mites found is low (10-12/patient).
-In immunocompetent patients, the number can increase to > 1 million mites (picture of scabies norvegica).
+In immunocompetent patients, the number of mites found is low (10-12 per patient).
+In immunocompetent patients, the number can increase to > 1 million mites (clinical picture of Scabies crustosa, outdated also: S. norvegica).

 Occurrence/EpidemiologyThis section has been translated automatically.